marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 	| $text=”You have accepted the proposal.”
 	| }

+Then!!!
+!!!
-Then insert two text boxes in the participants field.
+ insert two text boxes in the participants field.
 Again one for role 1 and one for role 2.
 In these text boxes you inform the participants about their final payoff.
 For role 1 the text could be:

 	You have proposed to split $endow; as follows: $keep; € for you and $send; € for participant 2. $text; Your payoff is $payoff; €.